 • The Application of Mathematics to situations of daily life allows us to understand how it is possible to use it to solve problems in areas as diverse as the arts, sciences, the behavior of individuals and cooking, among others.

 Diploma Program (PD)

 In the Diploma Program, the deepening of mathematical study aims to develop knowledge in the discipline as such, as well as to explore applications in real life.
 At these levels, the understanding and application of mathematics, supported by technology, is favored.
 The use of graphing calculators is probably one of the main characteristics where the study of regularities, the verification of hypotheses and the use of mathematical modeling is facilitated.
 At the end of the program, students work on an exploration that allows them to search for mathematics in the most diverse topics of their interest.

-Head of Mathematics: Ximena Torres Lillo
+Head of area: Ximena Torres Lillo

 Juan Antonio Abollado